 All employees must report use of sick leave from work to their immediate supervisor as soon as possible.
-If a sick leave request is made for more than three (3) consecutive workdays, a doctor's statement may be requested by the employee's immediate supervisor.
+If a sick leave request is made for more than three (3) consecutive workdays, a written doctor's statement must be provided by the employee to his/her immediate supervisor.